virgiawanly/virgiawanly/README.md

 ## 👋 Hello, I’m Virgiawan Listiyandi!

 I am a **Full Stack Developer** skilled in turning business needs into functional systems.
-I have experience working with cross-functional teams and am proficient in various technologies, including **Angular, React, Vue, Laravel, NodeJS and Ionic** which enable me to handle both frontend and backend development.
+I have experience working with cross-functional teams and am proficient in various technologies, including **Angular, React, Vue, Laravel, NodeJS and Flutter** which enable me to handle both frontend and backend development.

 Additionally, I have a strong interest in graphic design 🎨, allowing me to enhance user experiences.